Table of Contents

 There has been only one way of salvation for people throughout the ages, and that is through faith in God.
-In the Old Testament, people believed in the blood of animal sacrifices (Leviticus 17:11) and in the New Testament, people believed in the blood of Christ that the Old Testament sacrificial system pointed forward to ( Hebrews 10:1-10).
+In the Old Testament, people believed in the blood of animal sacrifices, which pointed to the Messiah (Leviticus 17:11) and in the New Testament, people believe in the blood of Christ, the lamb of God (Hebrews 10:1-10).

-Believers, in the New Testament, have more understanding of God than the people living before the resurrection of Christ.
+Believers, in the New Testament, have more understanding of God than the people that lived before Christ.
 “In the past God spoke to our forefathers through the prophets at many times and in various ways, but in these last days he has spoken to us by his Son, whom he appointed heir of all things, and through whom he made the universe” (Hebrews 1:1-2).

 Therefore, our response today should be to accept His love without delay and walk in His holy path through His enabling grace.
 “For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life” (John 3:16).